|Host University Website:||Click to visit|

 The mountains north and west catch the southeast trade winds produce moist air year round and cooling sea breezes.
 Suva, an exciting multi-racial city, began as a late Victorian village with frame houses and stores along the beachfront.
 Much of the city still survives, for there are many small, quaint wooden bungalows in the old section which stand in contrast to the modern offices and shopping plazas.
 Suva has a rich and vibrant cultural life that students are encouraged to experience, with plays, concerts, exhibits, folk festivals and performances that go on.

-Students will live in on-campus housing.
+Students will live in on-campus housing in their own room with a shared bathroom.
+Bedding is provided.
 Students will be responsible for their own meals.
 Students will also experience 2-3 day stays in Fijian villages and Indian settlements.
 Throughout the semester, weekend and/or evening stays will be arranged with local families interested in hosting U.S. students and sharing their culture.

 Passport: Students will need to have a passport study in England.
 The current passport fee is $135.
 If you already have a valid U.S. passport, be sure to check the dates of validity – your passport must be valid six months beyond your return date.